terrapower/armi/doc/user/radial_and_axial_expansion.rst

 .. math::
     \vec{m} = 0.994 \frac{g}{cc} \cdot 0.988 cm^3 = 0.982 g

-When two or more components exist within the block, the overall height change of the block is driven by a target component (e.g., fuel), where the target is selected to ensure some parameter of interest (e.g., linear heat generation rate) is evaluate correctly.
-In this case, the height of the block containing the multiple components is only expanded to meet the axial expansion of the target component and the remaining solid components have their densities further adjusted to preserve mass within the assembly.
+When two or more components exist within the Block, the overall height change of the Block is driven by a target Component (e.g., fuel).
+The target is selected to ensure some Parameter of interest (e.g., linear heat generation rate) is evaluate correctly.
+In this case, the height of the Block containing the multiple components is only expanded to meet the axial expansion of the target Component and the remaining solid components have their densities further adjusted to preserve mass within the Assembly.

-Radial thermal expansion occurs for each component in the block and mechanical contact of components is not accounted for, meaning that the radial expansion of one component is independent from the radial expansion of the others.
-Solid components are linked to gas/fluid components (i.e., sodium bond, helium) and the gas/fluid area is allowed to expand and contract with changes in component temperatures.
-Alternatively, the axial thermal expansion of a block within an assembly does influence other block positions.
+Radial thermal expansion occurs for each component in the Block and mechanical contact of components is not accounted for, meaning that the radial expansion of one Component is independent from the radial expansion of the others.
+Solid components are linked to gas/fluid components (i.e., sodium bond, helium) and the gas/fluid area is allowed to expand and contract with changes in Component temperatures.
+Alternatively, the axial thermal expansion of a Block within an Assembly does influence other Block positions.
 Blocks are dynamically linked in the axial direction.
-So, while axial thermal expansion evaluations of each block are treated independently, the axial mesh points are updated to account for the physical material displacements across the entire assembly length
+So, while axial thermal expansion evaluations of each Block are treated independently, the axial mesh points are updated to account for the physical material displacements across the entire assembly length

 The following two tables provide illustrations of the axial thermal expansion process for an example core assembly.
 In this example there are four main block types defined: Shield, Fuel, Plenum, and Dummy.